 In 2010, the City held a Visioning Workshop to get public input into possible uses for the Mill.
 A number of themes emerged: Food-related activities, Cultural, Educational and Environmental uses.

-The Stiver Family was part of the prominent Berczy Pioneer Settlers that came here in 1794 and the first European baby born that year in the Town of Markham was a Stiver.
+The Stiver Family was part of the prominent Berczy Pioneer Settlers that came to Unionville in 1794.
+The very first European baby born, that year in the Town of Markham, was a Stiver.

-Over the years, the Stivers were involved in building, owning, leasing and living in more than 17 now heritage houses still standing in Unionville and elsewhere in Markham.
-The Stivers built the Stiver Mill on Station Lane in the early1900s, also a Mill in Stouffville and Aurora, running their considerable business until 1968.
+Over the years, the Stivers were involved in building, owning, leasing and living in more than 17 (now Heritage) houses, still standing in Unionville and elsewhere in Markham.
+The Stivers Brothers Coal and Seed company owned grain elevators and had businesses offices in Unionville and Stouffville, plus a warehouse in Aurora.

-The City received only one response.
-This came from Bob Stiver, a direct descendant of that first Stiver baby born in Markham.
-Bob was born and raised in Unionville, living right next door to the Mill as a boy, and worked there after school.
+Bob Stiver is a direct descendant of that first Stiver baby born in Markham.
+Bob was born and raised in Unionville, living right next door to the Mill as a boy and working there after school.

-In 2011, the City of Markham put funds into their budget to preserve the foundation and exterior of the mill and in 2012 a grant application was submitted to the Federal Government.
-This was successful
+In 2011, the City of Markham put funds into their budget to preserve the foundation and exterior of the Mill.

-The Stiver Mill is now referred to as the Stiver Mill Cultural Centre and is available for rent for community use.
-In 2014, the Farmers’ Market rented the inside of the restored Mill from October to December to extend a smaller version of the summer market.
-The successful indoor market continues today.
+The Stiver Mill is referred to as the Stiver Mill Cultural Centre and is available for rent for community use.